18 Best Hikes In Alabama: The Top-Rated Hiking Trails To Visit In 2023

 Hello!
 I was born and raised in Toronto, lived in Miami for a decade, attended the Miami International University of Art & Design, and have resided in the Blue Ridge Mountains of Asheville, North Carolina, for the past 15+ years.
 I enjoy traveling all over the United States, Canada, and Europe - though I have a great appreciation and love for the southeastern parts of the US in particular.
 My past expertise lay in hospitality in the restaurant and retail world.
 Aside from writing, I now run an Airbnb in my home and sling vintage, so I'd like to think this all helps me with what it takes to find the best restaurants, lodging, and fun things to do and see in your state.
 I am an avid reader, love exploring the arts, and discovering the best hole-in-the-wall restaurants.
 Nice to meet you!

-Alabama has some of the best hiking trails in the country, and the Walls of Jericho Trail, Hernandez Peak and McDill Point, and Kings Chair Loop are worth checking out.
+Alabama has some of the best hiking trails in the country, and the Walls of Jericho Trail, Hernandez Peak and McDill Point, and Kings Chair Loop are worth checking out, not to mention the many hiking trails in Sipsey Wilderness.
 Each trail offers unique scenery and challenges, from waterfalls to stellar views.

 Discover the best short and easy hikes in Alabama, featuring picturesque destinations like Little River Canyon, Alum Hollow Trail, and Cheaha Falls.
 These trails offer a perfect blend of natural beauty and accessibility, making them ideal for hikers of all skill levels.